Heart Attack Victim Waited 43 Minutes To Get To The Hospital; 'That's Absolutely Awful'

 “The firemen were saying there was a delay because there were just no ambulances available,” said Marnul.

-The 2 Investigators have learned that three near-by ambulances were on other runs or in for repairs.
+The 2 Investigators have learned that ambulances were on other runs or in for repairs.

-At 2:35 p.m., an ambulance finally arrived, 24 minutes after it was dispatched.
+At 2:35 p.m., an ambulance that was miles away finally arrived, 24 minutes after it was dispatched.

-“She was now racing against time to literally keep him alive until we could get to the hospital,” recalled Marnul.

 Forty-three minutes after the original call for an ambulance, the patient arrived at the emergency room at Community First Medical Center, where doctors treated him for a major heart attack.